Highfield House, Nottingham: History

 In 1880, Edward left and in 1881 the house was put up for auction when it was described as a well-built Family Mansion, with complete outbuildings, extensive pleasure grounds, lake, walled kitchen garden, vineries, greenhouses, productive orchards and about 150 acres of beautifully undulated park and pasture land.
 It was sold to lace manufacturer, Henry Simpson.

 The house was put up for sale again in 1919 and was sold to Jesse Boot, 1st Baron Trent who donated the estate to the University.

 In 1930 the house became the home of the principal of Nottingham University College and later the Vice-Chancellor of the University.
 This persisted until the Vice-Chancellor vacated the property in the 1990s.
-The building is now used as the Centre for Advanced Studies.
+The building now houses the Rights Lab, the Institute for Policy and Engagement and the Researcher Academy.